software-mansion-labs/expo-horizon/expo-horizon-core/README.md

 ### Config Plugin

-The config plugin automatically configures your Android project for Meta Quest by:
+The config plugin automatically configures your Android project for Meta Horizon by:

 - Adding a `quest` build flavor to `build.gradle`
-- Creating a Quest-specific `AndroidManifest.xml` with required permissions and features
+- Creating a Horizon-specific `AndroidManifest.xml` with required permissions and features
 - Configuring panel dimensions and supported devices
 - Setting up VR headtracking features